June 10, 2017

 4. Stretch, make some coffee, and do whatever else it takes to wake up and shake the cobwebs off.

 5. Prepare your heart.
 Before I begin to meditate in the first passage for the day, I ask the Lord to cleanse me by His blood from head to toe and from all defilement (what I am aware of and what I am not aware of).
-I then pray some of the biblical prayers for time in the scriptures such as:
+I ask Him to “wash me thoroughly from my sin” as David prayed so passionately in Psalm 51.
+I then pray some of the biblical prayers for my time in the scriptures such as:

 – “Illumine Your word to me.”